GSA/fedramp-gov/_posts/2019-03-07-reviewing-the-sar-best-practices-for-cloud-service-providers.md

 **Agency Authorization: SAR Debriefs**

-The PMO recommends a SAR debrief for all CSPs pursuing Agency authorization.
-Designed to inform stakeholders on the results of assessment, a SAR debrief allows the 3PAO to present its assessment findings to the Agency customer and PMO.
-Debriefs also allow the CSP to communicate its remediation plan to the Agency customer and PMO.
+The PMO recommends a SAR debrief for all CSPs pursuing Agency authorizations (this practice is standard for all CSPs working with the JAB).
+Designed to inform stakeholders on the results of assessment, a SAR debrief allows the 3PAO to present its assessment findings to the Agency customer, FedRAMP PMO and JAB as well as provides an opportunity for the CSP to communicate its remediation plan.

-We hope these best practices inform CSP’s review of their SAR.
-CSPs interested in scheduling a SAR debrief should reach out to agency@fedramp.gov or their existing FedRAMP point of contact.

 Additional questions or comments can be provided to FedRAMP at info@fedramp.gov.